 Payment is expected upon registration with a credit card or money order.
 If special circumstances prevent either payment method, contact the guidance office or call SUNY Ulster at 687-5034 to make other payment arrangements.

 I accidentally registered for the wrong class.
 How can I get this fixed?

 After the registration deadline, SUNY Ulster can make some corrections to rosters for those students who paid for the wrong class.
 We allow a two week window for these corrections.
 However, if a student missed the registration deadline, NO new registrations will be accepted.
 This is standard collegiate registrar protocol, which is mandated for all SUNY Ulster students including Collegian students.

 I registered for the class through SUNY Ulster, but I am dropping it off my high school schedule.
 What should I do?

 Upon registration, you become a SUNY Ulster student, and therefore must adhere to certain SUNY Ulster policies, procedures and deadlines.
 At that point, a SUNY Ulster transcript begins.
 Students cannot drop the course but can withdraw which will result in a “W” on their transcript.

-SUNY Ulster Course withdrawals must be done by completing a SUNY Ulster withdrawal form located in the guidance office or by contacting the SUNY Ulster Collegian Coordinator or Associate Dean at 845-687-5034.
+SUNY Ulster Course withdrawals must be done by completing a SUNY Ulster withdrawal form located in the guidance office or by contacting the SUNY Ulster Collegian Associate Dean at 845-687-5034.
 Withdrawals past the withdrawal deadline will result in an “F” on the SUNY Ulster transcript.